Baseprite

 Refresh Layers List – Click this whenever you add new layers, to refresh the layer menu.

 Palette – View the active color palette!
+Click on a swatch to select the color.

 Save to File – Prompts you to save a .txt